najah-naaji/mlops-miniworkshop/lab-01-environment-setup/README.md

 ```
 Where
 - `[PROJECT_ID]` - your project ID
-- `[PREFIX]` - the name prefix that will be added to the names of the provisioned resources
+- `[PREFIX]` - the prefix that will be added to the names of the provisioned resources

 The script installs GKE to the `us-central1-a` zone, which is a recommended location.
 If you need to install GKE to some other zone, specify the zone name as the last argument.